sumitkapoor/carnd_project1/writeup_template.md

 * **Step 4 : Apply region mask**
 The next important step is to select the region of interest.
 This is done be creating a region which encompasses the lanes.
 We then mask out the image from previous step resulting in the selection of region consisting of left lane, right lane and area in between.
 To begin with we need to define the vertices of the image.
-Take a ration to select the upper left and right points.
+Take a ratio to select the upper left and right points.

 ```
  #Golden ratio for a rectangle is 8/ 5 (width/ height)